dribnet/purvs/README.md

 ## PS4 MDDN 342 2018

-I fixed the 'draw function' part and add a flower and zoom in part.
-The main zoom part is the window and it has three of four zoom in and for bird and flower each of them zoom for one time.
-I still not add the animation and the last part for the crytalball decoration.
-I really struggle with this time's animation code and I want use the same animation as my project 3, I hope I can do that but if I can not do I probably use Tom's code example.
+I add two more details for the the crystalball zoom and for the last zoom in version I add a white flower, I also change the background colour because I want it little bit warm.
+I still has the problem with the animation I just want my white flower can rotate by the center but I even can not make the pattern move with the example, I think I really need fix this with tutor or Tom tomorrow morning before the due time cause I do not want give up the animation.